the-questerr/D.-Olagunju-DSA-Ms.-Excel-Project-1/README.md

 by Damilola Abraham Olagunju

 ### Project Overview
+The Excel project is Case Study 1 of the end of course project for Data Analysis Course organized by Digital Skillup Academy(DSA).

 #### Company Overview
-You are working as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
-Your team has been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
+I was to assume I am working as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
+My team has been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 #### Dataset Description
 The raw ![dataset](https://github.com/the-questerr/D.-Olagunju-DSA-Ms.-Excel-Project-1/blob/main/Amazon%20case%20study.xlsx) contains information scraped from Amazon product pages, including: